Hello again 🙂

 I have met so many brave, compassionate, intelligent, emotionally-engaged comic-makers through LDC, so I just want to thank Nicola and Sarah (below) for their work in founding LDC and making this possible, and for also being all the attributes I’ve just listed.

-For me, there was so much to learn from Sarah’s talk.
+For me, there was so much to learn from Sarah’s talk at LDC Manchester.
 It was part art history lecture; part poetry on motherhood; part reflections on Judaism and Jewishness; part feminist reclamation of time and space stolen / never granted; and (of course) part biography, with images and stories of family, love, and the places that provided the setting for her life.

 I was stunned to learn about Charlotte Salomon, who was a German-Jewish artist born in 1917.
 Her work, Sarah proposes, is possibly the first example of graphic memoir.
 While seeking refuge in France, Charlotte Salomon passed her body of work on to the millionaire whose villa she was hiding at, and said “Keep this safe, it is my whole life”.
 She was later captured and murdered at Auschwitz.
 Her work, her “whole life” was shown at the Jewish Historical Museum in Amsterdam in 2017 to mark 100 years since her birth.